Man charged after fatal crash in Texas that killed 3, hurt 9

-KERRVILLE, Texas (AP) - A man remained jailed on Sunday after being charged in a fatal crash in Central Texas that killed three people and injured nine others.
+KERRVILLE, Texas (AP) - A man remained jailed Sunday after being charged in a fatal crash in Central Texas that killed three people and injured nine others.

-Members of the Thin Blue Line Law Enforcement Motorcycle Club were on a ride on Saturday south of Kerrville when a vehicle crossed a highway center strip and crashed into the group, according to the Kerr County Sheriff’s Office.
-Kerrville is located about 65 miles northwest of San Antonio.
+Members of the Thin Blue Line Law Enforcement Motorcycle Club were on a ride Saturday south of Kerrville when a vehicle crossed a highway center strip and crashed into the group, according to the Kerr County Sheriff’s Office.
+Kerrville is located about 65 miles (105 kilometers) northwest of San Antonio.

 “The ride was in celebration of the club’s birthday when the accident occurred,” the sheriff’s office said.